subhk24/TradeVeil/README.md

 # 🌐 Tradeveil

 Tradeveil is a modern B2B (Business-to-Business) marketplace inspired by platforms like **IndiaMART**.
 It helps businesses discover suppliers, manufacturers, retailers , wholesalers and exporters across a wide range of industry.
-Tradeveil bridges the gap between buyers and sellers with a secure, easy-to-use digital platform tailored for large-scale trade.
+Tradeveil bridges the gap between retailers and whole-sellers with a secure, easy-to-use digital platform tailored for large-scale trade.
+This offers you privacy and also will work on local level not on international level.

 ---